-Finally, there is one more way to save your iPhone photos to PC: you can send them by email.
-This method is slow and not effective, so we didn’t include it in the list.
+There is one more way to save your iPhone photos to PC: you can send them by email.
+This method is very slow though, unless you need to transfer only a few pictures.

 To do this, go to the Photos app on your iPhone > Camera Roll > Select.
 Now select photos (not more than 5), click the icon at the bottom left corner and select “Mail” from the list of suggested options.